Samsung/tizen-docs/docs/application/web/guides/notification/notification.md

 # Notifications

-You can provide notifications about application events.
+You can provide notifications to the user about application events.

 This feature is supported in mobile and wearable applications only.